Asian Salmon (aka Sweet & Savory Salmon)

 Wild salmon is readily available and affordable in most grocery stores now, but the tastiest wild salmon I’ve had is from ButcherBox.
 It’s where I get all of my meat because they offer affordable, healthy (and delicious!) meat from small farmers that is delivered to my doorstep on my schedule.
 Cancel any time.
 Check out their latest deal here.

-Lastly, you can use the frozen wild salmon filets from the store (they are much cheaper than fresh!), but just know that they are usually about 4 ounces each and rather thin.
-You’ll need to keep a close eye on them in the oven as they will cook much faster than the thicker, fresh salmon filets.
+Yes!
+They are much cheaper than fresh, but just know that they are usually about 4 ounces each and rather thin.
+You’ll need to keep a close eye on them in the oven as they will cook much faster than the thicker, fresh salmon fillets.

 More Salmon Recipes You Might Like